effectfully-ou/sketches/unordered-effects/README.md

 I.e. we only add the `Find eff effs` constraint.
 This makes the example from the above type check.

+Note however that if you have two effects with the same head (which is allowed), `sendFind` won't help, you'll have to specify manually which one of the effects you want.

 ## A higher-order effectful function: `local`

 The good thing about this encoding is that you can always fall back to `transformers` or `mtl`.
 For example we can define a `MonadReader` instance for `EffT` as follows: